enonic/react4xp-build-constants/README.md

   - `LIBRARY_NAME = "React4xp"`: The name of the runnable library, used for runtime calls in both the client and during serverside rendering

   - `EXTERNALS = { "react": "React", "react-dom": "ReactDOM", "react-dom/server": "ReactDOMServer" }`: externals (non-React4xp, non-vendors) libraries needed to be runtime-available to both client and react serverside-rendering.
-Defined in `webpack.config.constants.json`, in the EXTERNALS field.
+Defined in `constants.json`, in the `EXTERNALS` field.

-Includes `webpack.config.constants.json`, for constants that need to be used in more places (and programming languages), and therefore need to be available in a separate and generally-readable file.
+Includes `constants.json`, for constants that need to be used in more places (and programming languages), and therefore need to be available in a separate and generally-readable file.
 This file can be overridden so you can roll your own constants JSON file, by supplying the file name (full path) as `JSON_CONSTANTS_FILE` in `overrideParameters`.
-It's probably better to override this source file than to override only the `EXTERNALS` value above.
+It's probably better to override this entire source file than to override only the `EXTERNALS` value above.